 eBonding can’t meet these needs because it is bi-directional.
 Connecting up one ITSM tool to another may sound great on paper.
 But strategically it’s a disaster, as you will need to create further layers of integration solutions on top of that bond whenever you want to introduce new applications to the integration ecosystem.

 Super easy!
-We call them Next Generation iPaaS solutions, and here at ONEiO we strongly believe that we can provide the very best of these solutions.
-You might have already looked at popular iPaaS tools such as Dell Boomi or Mulesoft, however these are not quite the tools you need right now (unless you want to code integrations by yourself or hire army of developers to code and maintain your integrations).
+You might have already looked at (or purchased) popular iPaaS tools such as Dell Boomi, Jitterbit or Mulesoft, however these are not quite the tools you need right now (unless you want to code integrations by yourself or hire army of developers to code and maintain your integrations).